AKEckhardt/AKEckhardt.github.io/_pages/akegroup/AnahitaSafiyan.md

 </tr></table>

 <p style='text-align: justify;'>
-Anahita studied chemistry at the Institute for Advanced Studies in Basic Sciences (IASBS) in Iran and obtained her BSc in 2019 with
+Anahita studied chemistry at the Institute for Advanced Studies in Basic Sciences (IASBS) in Iran and obtained her MSc in 2019 with
 <a href="https://iasbs.ac.ir/~karimi/">Prof. Babak Karimi</a>.
 During her BSc studies, Anahita was doing projects in the Application of Cubic Ordered Mesoporous Polymers with Hydrogen Sulfate Unite as a Catalyst in Esterification Reactions.